 Some shops may value the customer’s experience of filtering through cards and picking up a growing number along the way until they reach checkout.
 Others might prefer keeping the cards behind the counter and taking out specific boxes and binders on request, allowing customers to interact with the inventory at the counter where an employee can easily assist them and keep the cards organized.

 Most players have a deep love and respect for card shops, so creating a system that helps you effectively serve them and helps them keep your inventory organized is a worthwhile goal.
 Using these top organization tips for trading card shops will create a more efficient shopping experience, making players more likely to return to your business.
-At Chromalabel, we offer various organizing solutions to fit the pre-made and custom labeling needs of businesses.
+At ChromaLabel, we offer various organizing solutions to fit the pre-made and custom labeling needs of businesses.
 We are happy to help you get your card inventory system on track with color-coding dot stickers and custom adhesive labels that perfectly suit your needs.
 Call us if you need additional help at (800) 256-0435.